Blendify/blender-manual/blender_docs/manual/editors/dope_sheet/introduction.rst

 Interface
 =========

-The *Action Editor* interface is somewhat similar to the *Graph Editor* one, it is divided in three regions:
+The *Dope Sheet Editor* interface is somewhat similar to the *Graph Editor* one, it is divided in three regions:

 .. _fig-dope-sheet-action: